dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 var ingredients = new Set();
 ingredients.addAll(['gold', 'titanium', 'xenon']);

-// check whether an item is in the set assert(ingredients.contains('titanium') == true);
+// Check whether an item is in the set. assert(ingredients.contains('titanium') == true);

-// check whether all the items are in the set assert(ingredients.containsAll(['titanium', 'xenon']) == true);
+// Check whether all the items are in the set. assert(ingredients.containsAll(['titanium', 'xenon']) == true);
 {% endpc %}